-We have audited the consolidated financial statements of Novant Health, Inc. and its affiliates as of December 31, 2019 and for the year then ended and our report thereon appears on pages 1 and 2 of this document.
+We have audited the consolidated financial statements of Novant Health, Inc. and its affiliates as of December 31, 2020 and for the year then ended and our report thereon appears on pages 1 and 2 of this document.
 That audit was conducted for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
-The consolidating information as of and for the year ended December 31, 2019 and the supplemental schedule of cost of community benefit programs for the year ended December 31, 2019 appearing on pages 56 - 60 (collectively referred to herein as the "information") are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+The accompanying consolidating information as of and for the year ended December 31, 2020 and the supplemental schedule of cost of community benefit programs for the year ended December 31, 2020 appearing on pages 54 - 60 (collectively referred to herein as the "information") are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+The information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information, excluding the schedule of cost of community benefit programs information marked "unaudited," has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves and other additional procedures, in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information, excluding the schedule of costs of community benefit programs information marked "unaudited," is fairly stated, in all material respects, in relation to the consolidated financial statements taken as a whole.
 The consolidating information is not intended to present the financial position, results of operations and cash flows of the individual companies, and accordingly, we do not express an opinion on the financial position, results of operations and cash flows of the individual companies.
-The information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures. including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves and other additional procedures, in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the consolidated financial statements taken as a whole.
+The schedule of costs of community benefit programs information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the consolidated financial statements, and accordingly, we do not express an opinion or provide any assurance on it.